knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

          length: Number <from: 0 to: 9223372036854775807>
          to: Number <from: -999 to: 9999>

-   required: # this tag is not part of the data structure
-     finished: Boolean <true,false>
-     timeStamp: Number <from: 0 to: 9223372036854775807> # default: Current time in nano seconds

 ```
 ```
 TF/SegmentDisplay4x7/U/<id>/I
+   required: # this tag is not part of the data structure
+     timeStamp: Number <from: 0 to: 9223372036854775807> # default: Current time in nano seconds
    optional: # this tag is not part of the data structure
      counterParameter:
        required: # this tag is not part of the data structure